-- The Australian VET Quality Framework and your qualification

-- Institute's affiliations, role, and responsibilities

-- Our staff and their capabilities

-- Resources, facilities, and equipment

-- Help that is available to you about the English language and academic support for your studies.

-- Help available to assist you to adjust to life in Australia and to your new course.

-- Services available to you, from the institute, and from other sources to assist you in meeting your course requirements and maintaining your attendance.

-- Availability of welfare services

-- Our critical incident policy

-- > Your contact person at the institute for support in academic and non-academic matters

-- Non transfer policy prior to six (6) months of commencing your studies.

-- Transferring providers and how it works

-- Complaint's handling

-- Grievance handling

-- > External, independent complaints referral and appeals

-- Role of the Fair Work Ombudsman

-- Your continued enrolment during a complaint or appeal

-- Monitoring your course progress and supporting you

-- Monitoring your attendance

-- Expected duration of course completion.

-- How we maintain student records

-- Intervention strategies to help you complete your course.

-- Our verbal and written communications with you: Letters and other correspondence

-- Non satisfactory student progress, attendance, and compulsory reporting by us

-- Course structure and content

-- Course credits

-- Modes and methods of delivery

-- Plagiarism

-- Assessment

-- Results

-- Disciplinary procedures

-- Informing the students of the intent to suspend or cancel their enrolment.

-- Student surveys

-Contact Us

-Email: info@ibm.vic.edu.au
+- > The Australian VET Quality Framework and your qualification - Institute's affiliations, role, and responsibilities - > Our staff and their capabilities - Resources, facilities, and equipment - > Help that is available to you about the English language and academic support for your studies. - Help available to assist you to adjust to life in Australia and to your new course. - > Services available to you, from the institute, and from other sources to assist you in meeting your course requirements and maintaining your attendance. - Availability of welfare services - Our critical incident policy - > Your contact person at the institute for support in academic and non-academic matters - Non transfer policy prior to six (6) months of commencing your studies. - Transferring providers and how it works - Complaint's handling - > Grievance handling - > External, independent complaints referral and appeals - > Role of the Fair Work Ombudsman - > Your continued enrolment during a complaint or appeal

-Phone: +(03) 9478 3163
+Email: info@ibm.vic.edu.au Phone: +(03) 9478 3163 Address: 60 Belfast St BROADMEADOWS VIC 3047